alex-s168/website/pages/compiler-pattern-matching.typ

   == Advantages
   - *debugging and tracking of rewrites, source locations, and debug information can be done properly*
   - patterns themselves can be inspected and modified programmatically.
-  - they are easier and nicer to use and read than manual pattern matching in the compiler's source code.
+  - they are easier to use and read than manual pattern matching in the source code.

   \
   There is however an even better alternative: